Free Car Insurance Comparison

 Let’s talk about the safety laws in Arizona.

-Driving under the influence of alcohol is illegal in Arizona.
+Driving under the influence of alcohol is illegal in Arizona, and DUI laws are as strict as everywhere else in the country.

 For your first offense, it is a Class 1 misdemeanor, with your license taken away for a period between 90 to 360 days.
 In addition, you will be in prison for a minimum of one to ten days and will pay a fine of $250.